AnarchyTools/anarchytools.github.io/docs/atllbuild.md

 ## Implementation

-The `atllbuild` tool emits an `llbuild.yaml` file.
-This is undocumented, but we [reverse-engineered the format from SwiftPM](https://github.com/apple/swift-package-manager).
-You can see an example in our [repository](/llbuild.yaml).
+The `atllbuild` tool emits an `llbuild.yaml` file, which is [now officially documented here](https://github.com/apple/swift-llbuild/blob/master/docs/buildsystem.rst).
 Essentially, this file contains the compile/link commands for building the swift module.

 Finally, we call `swift-build-tool -f /path/to/llbuild.yaml`.